Skip to main content

 Visual characteristics

-The design tokens reflect this with dedicated field background colors and border radii.
+The design tokens provide dedicated field background colors and border radii.

 Semantics

-You can style fields in five different colors; each color variant communicates a different level of importance to the user.
+You can style fields in five different colors; each color variant communicates a different level of importance.

-- Neutral: The default field color is neutral, which may appear multiple times on a page.
+1. Neutral: The default field color is neutral.
+It may appear multiple times on a page.

-- Primary: The primary color can communicate important messages to the user.
-They should be used sparingly and only appear once per page at most.
+2. Primary: The primary color communicates important messages.
+It should be used sparingly and only appear once per page at most.

-- Success: The success color informs the user that an action or operation was successful.
+3. Success: The success color indicates that an action or operation was successful.

-- Warning: The warning color informs the user that something is about to go wrong and their attention is required.
+4. Warning: The warning color warns that something is about to go wrong and the user's attention is required.

-- Critical: The critical color informs the user that something went wrong and their immediate attention is required.
+5. Critical: The critical color shows that something went wrong and the user's immediate attention is required.

 Emphasis